ntoff/OctoPrint-Estop/README.md

 ## Setup

-Install manually using this URL:
+Install via the bundled plugin manager, or manually using this URL:

     https://github.com/ntoff/OctoPrint-Estop/archive/master.zip